Team-up Take-Part: “Get Active” Befriending

-The word ‘sports’ might bring back bitter memories of rainy PE sessions for some, but we are determined to change this!
-Getting outside and active has so many benefits for your mental and physical wellbeing, so we want to share these benefits with everyone!
-This is why Team-Up & Take-Part is truly open to all abilities and ages.
+For some, the word ‘sports’ might bring back bitter memories of rainy PE lessons, but we’re determined to change this.
+Getting outside and active has so many benefits for our mental and physical health, which we think everyone should be able to enjoy.
+That’s why Team-Up Take-Part is open to all, no matter your ability or age.

-We are committed to delivering TUTP is a safe and sustainable way as we emerge from the lockdown into the Post-COVID recovery phase.
+We are committed to delivering Team-Up Take-Part in a safe and sustainable way:

-- We will follow the government regulations to determine to ensure the safety of both our volunteer and service user and where feasible maintain the social distancing guidelines.
+- We will follow government guidance and regulations to ensure the safety of both our volunteers and service users and, where feasible, maintain the social distancing guidelines;

-- We want “Get active” to be interpreted in any and every way possible, from community walks, strength and balance classes, circuit sessions, yoga, football and everything in-between.
-However we appreciate that the range of possible activities is reduced, but there is still a range of outdoor activities are still allowed by government guidelines.
+- We want “Get Active” to be interpreted in any and every way possible, from community walks, and strength and balance classes, to circuit sessions, yoga, football – anything that gets you moving and enjoying yourself.
+While we appreciate that the range of possible activities is reduced at the moment, there is still a range of outdoor activities allowed by government guidelines;

-- Where possible we advise PPE to be worn, for example, during introduction meetings and on a walk.
-However, we appreciate that this isn’t always viable, for example, when participating in the sport.
-PPE can be provided if needed.
+- Where possible, we advise that PPE (personal protective equipment) be worn: for example, during introduction meetings and while on walks.
+However, we appreciate that this isn’t always viable: for instance when participating in the sport itself.
+PPE can be provided if needed;

-- We advise people not to use public transport when travelling to and from the meetings where possible.
-To help with this, we aim to match users and volunteers within a relatively close distance of each other.
+- We advise people not to use public transport when travelling to and from meetings, wherever possible.
+To help with this, we aim to match users and volunteers who are based within a relatively close distance of each other.